 A: There is a small but real risk of static electricity sparking a gasoline vapor fire at any gas station.
 To prevent a static discharge from igniting gasoline vapor, always touch your car with your bare hand to discharge any accumulated static energy.
 If you re-enter your car during refueling, you may accumulate another charge from your vehicle upholstery.
 Static may be discharged by touching the car or some other metal surface, away from the fill point, each time you exit your vehicle at a gas station.
 The shock you feel is your protection!

 Static electricity can also accumulate on portable containers transported by a moving vehicle.
 Accordingly, only approved containers can be filled with fuel, and they must always be removed from the vehicle and placed on the ground before filling.
 This "grounds" the container and eliminates the static risk.

 Q: Can cell phones ignite a gasoline vapor fire?

 A: No. Cell phones do not produce sufficient voltage to start a gasoline vapor fire.
 Despite rumors, erroneous emails, and general confusion surrounding this subject, there have been zero confirmed fires caused by cell phones anywhere in the world.

-Talking on a cell phone at a gas station can cause an unrelated accident if you are inattentive to the fueling operation.
-For that reason, it's best to avoid using your cell phone while refueling.
+While the use of a cell phone will not cause a fire, there is a very real concern that talking on a cell phone at a gas station can cause an unrelated accident if you are inattentive to the fueling operation.
+For your own safety and the safety of those around you, please refrain from using your cell phone while refueling at Costco gas stations.